wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Teams with the ellipsis button selected and the Get link to team option highlighted.](../media/get-link.png)](../media/get-link.png#lightbox)

 1. Record the value of **groupId** from within the URL somewhere safe.
-You will use this value in a future step while defining the settings of your solution.
+You'll use this value in a future step while defining the settings of your solution.

     `https://teams.microsoft.com/l/team/19%3akk_TuKhjXu92yJvg4TZ10S6rouLSCgvHIb5NOOTfRjg1%40thread.tacv2/conversations?groupId=`**4310f270-1aa5-4089-99f3-47eb3b4d69ad**`&tenantId=b699419b-e0df-47e3-9909-24076fdcf68b`